Palmanova – Mallorca!

-Participation is open to teams of any level, divided into the following playing categories: 4×4 mixed (2 women and 2 men), 2×2 male (2 men); 2×2 female (2 women); 2×2 mixed (1 man and 1 woman).
+Participation is open to teams of any level, divided into the following playing categories: Top of the Stars (men and women), 2×2 male (2 men); 2×2 female (2 women); 2×2 mixed (1 man and 1 woman).
 Each team can have a maximum of one substitute.
 A maximum of one substitution for each team for each match is allowed.

 The teams must be formed from the athletes stated on the Entry Form.
 At the check-in, new players could be added.

 One athlete cannot be registered in more than one team of the same category.
-It is possible the registration of one athlete in 3 different categories during the same event, for example, 4×4 mixed, 2×2 male and 2×2 mixed; or 4×4 mixed, 2×2 female and 2×2 mixed.
+It is possible the registration of one athlete in 3 different categories during the same event, for example, Top of the Stars (men & women), 2×2 male and 2×2 mixed; or 4×4 mixed, 2×2 female and 2×2 mixed.